 The best things to do in New Zealand vary by season.
 While New Zealand is an incredible destination to visit at any time of year, it is especially enjoyable to explore in summer thanks to its proximity to the sea and to the warm weather that spans the entire country.
 Many of the best New Zealand attractions are nature-related – hiking, kayaking, and swimming, and the country has built a strong reputation for thrill seeking experiences such as bungy jumping.
-With no shortage of unforgettable activities for travellers who are interested in a little extra adventure, here are my picks for the top places to visit in New Zealand in summer:
+With no shortage of unforgettable activities for travellers or locals who are interested in a little extra adventure, here are my picks for the top places to visit in New Zealand in summer:

 Best Things To Do in New Zealand in Summer

 1. Go Walking

 New Zealand’s large expanses of native forest, plains and spectacular mountain ranges are perfect for summertime exploration.
 Hiking, or as it’s called in New Zealand, tramping, is easy to plan – here's nine ‘Great Walks’, a collection of walks that highlight the diversity of New Zealand’s landscape.
 Through the Department of Conservation (DOC), visitors can book huts and campsites in advance of their travels to ensure a place to stay on overnight trips.